 Gloria Gross was a pillar in pediatrics at the University of Minnesota Audiology Clinic for many years.
 She then worked with deaf and hard-of-hearing individuals and families at the Hearing Society of Minnesota.
 Gloria served as a role model and mentor for those entering the field.
 Above all, she was a passionate advocate for our profession and fiercely defended our scope of practice and autonomy.
 This Minnesota Academy of Audiology scholarship, first awarded in 2005, was inspired by Gloria’s commitment. .

-The Gloria Gross Scholarship is given annually to a high school senior that is deaf or hard-of-hearing who is planning to attend a post-secondary institution.
-The student is nominated by a member of the Minnesota Academy of Audiology.
-The Scholarship was established to provide financial assistance to a high school senior with hearing impairment to continue their education.
-The Scholarship is provided to one or more students, as determined by the Academy.
+The Gloria Gross Scholarship is awarded annually to a high school senior who is deaf or hard-of-hearing and has been accepted to attend a post-secondary institution.
+Preference will be given to applicants who live and/or attend high school in Minnesota.
+The scholarship can be provided to one or more students, as determined by the Academy.

-The Scholarship is funded by the Silent Auction at the Academy’s Upper Midwest Audiology Conference, held during the winter season.
-The MAA Audiology Awareness Committee organizes the Silent Auction.
+Contributions can be made online.
+The scholarship has historically been funded by the Silent Auction at the Academy’s Upper Midwest Audiology Conference, held each winter.
 To support the continuation of the scholarship, items can be donated to the Silent Auction or you can bid on items while attending the conference.
-Since its inception in 2005, MAA has awarded over $6,500 in scholarships to deserving applicants.
+Since its inception in 2005, MAA has awarded over $25,000 in scholarships to deserving applicants.